nulogy/design-system/docs/catalog/guidlines/spacing.md

 * Use less spacing inside smaller elements or between functionally related elements.
 * Use more spacing inside larger elements or between less functionally related elements.

-Note: .5x should mostly be used for spacing related items within an element, e.g a button's text and it's icon.
+Note: `half` should mostly be used for spacing related items within an element, e.g a button's text and it's icon.

 ## Tokens